CIMAFoundation/cima_sensors_qc/README.md

 - wind speed [m/s]
 - wind direction [deg]
-- precipitation [mm/DT] (DT: time step of data acquisition) The time step of data acqusition for the RISICO LIVE network is 10 minutes.
+- precipitation [mm/DT] (DT: time step of data acquisition) The time step of data acqusition for the RISICO LIVE network is **10 minutes**.

 ### Quality tests
 Data from stations are checked every 1 hour.
 The quality check algorithm is composed by a list of consecutive tests, in which the use of the following test depends on the result from the previous test.